Türkiye-Syria earthquake one year after

 Responding to Türkiye’s earthquakes: CARE Türkiye’s emergency relief efforts

 In February 2023, Türkiye was struck by a series of devastating earthquakes, impacting 11 cities and causing widespread destruction.
-Millions of people lost their homes and more than 55,000 people were killed in Türkiye and Syria.
+Millions of people lost their homes, and more than 55,000 people were killed in Türkiye and Syria.
 Better Shelter shipped over 6600 shelters to partners like CARE in the region within weeks, supported by the IKEA Foundation and other donors.

-The provision of reliable shelter solutions like RHUs proved instrumental in meeting the immediate needs of affected communities and offering a sense of safety and stability amidst adversity.
+Providing reliable shelter solutions like RHUs proved instrumental in meeting the immediate needs of affected communities and offering a sense of safety and stability amidst adversity.